These incredible Gluten Free Lemon Brownies are topped with creamy lemonade icing. They are decadent, flavorful, and so easy to make!

 I know I have talked about our lemon tree in a few posts, but it is hard not to love our tree.
 It gives us tons of giant lemons most of the year!
 What better way to celebrate our lemon tree than to make the perfect gluten free lemon dessert?

-This new lemony lemon brownies recipe is pretty incredible.
+This new lemony lemon brownie recipe is pretty incredible.
 They melt in your mouth with every delicious bite.
-I make a lot of brownies, but I think you will agree this is going to become popular!
+I make a lot of brownies, but I think you will agree that this is going to become popular!

-- Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend, Pillsbury Gluten Free Flour Blend, and King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean others will not work, I just have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.
+- Gluten-free flour blend: I tested this recipe using Bob’s Red Mill 1 to 1, Pillsbury Gluten-Free Flour Blend, and King Arthur’s Measure for Measure.
+One reader reported Better Batter brand also works well.
+That doesn’t mean others will not work; I just have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.

 - Xanthan Gum – If your gluten-free flour blend doesn’t contain xanthan gum, guar gum, or another binder, please add 1 teaspoon.